 - 2.1 Subject to the Ohio Revised Code, the investment objectives for the total fund are: - (a) to earn, over moving thirty-year periods, an annualized return that equals or exceeds the actuarial rate of return (ARR), approved by the Board to value STRS Ohio liabilities.
-The current actuarial rate of return is 7.75%. - (b) to earn a rate of return that enables the System to meet pension liabilities and fulfill minimum funding requirements, - (c) to earn a rate of return that equals or exceeds the System's long term Total Fund blended benchmark return with an acceptable level of risk, and; - (d) maintain sufficient liquidity to satisfy cash flow needs. - 2.2 The Board believes, based on the assumptions in this Statement, that the investment policies summarized in this Statement will achieve this long-term actuarial objective, at an acceptable level of risk.
+The current actuarial rate of return is 7.45%. - (b) to earn a rate of return that equals or exceeds the System's long term Total Fund blended benchmark return with an acceptable level of risk, and; - (c) maintain sufficient liquidity to satisfy cash flow needs. - 2.2 The Board believes, based on the assumptions in this Statement, that the investment policies summarized in this Statement will achieve this long-term actuarial objective, at an acceptable level of risk.
 The Board evaluates risk in terms of the probability of not achieving the ARR over a thirty-year time horizon.